BalaDhinesh/CoronavirusHeatmap/README.md

 # CoronavirusHeatmap
-This jupyter notebook shows a heatmap of coronavirus spread across the global.
-The api used updates the data on a daily basis and therefore this heatmap shows the present values.
+This jupyter notebook shows a heatmap of coronavirus spread across the globe.
+The api used updates the data on a daily basis and therefore this heatmap updates automatically.